Flux9665/ArticulatoryTextFrontend/README.md

 }
 ```

-## This Repository
+### This Repository

-This repository can be cited as follows:
+If you want to refer to this repo, you can use the following:

 ```
 @misc{flux2021preprocessing,